 This plumbing may not seem very sexy, but imagine what happens when your water is cut off or your power fails!
 This is a critical foundation for this site, so please help us keep it sound.

-We expect our new host to be more costly.
-So our first target is $21,000.
+Our recent hosting upgrade and need to tackle overdue tech asks, plus general inflation, means our nut has gotten bigger.
+So our first target is $23,000.
 Once we’ve hit that, we’ll let you know what our next item is.

 How to Give